 I found Bob Ross painting classes near me and I excitedly signed my daughter and I up.
 We both love creating our own art.
-I miss Bob Ross and could watch his show all day.
-Since he has over 2 million subscribers on Youtube, I’m thinking I’m not alone. 🙂 His lessons are timeless.
-It’s so soothing, happy and mesmerizing.
+I miss Bob Ross and could watch his show all day but I still feel like I need a little one-on-one coaching.
+Bob’s lessons are so timeless, his voice is soothing, happy and mesmerizing.
 This has to be why his shows are still loved by kids today.
 How he dreamt up a beautiful landscape and made it come to life all in a 30 minute show.
 It’s admirable.

 I’m comfortable with DIY projects, stenciling and decorating my home.
 But oil on canvas seems so intimidating.
 So when I saw a Bob Ross Certified paint class in my area…I immediately signed up my 14 year old daughter and off we went for a fun night together.

 Here is what I learned about Bob’s process…and myself.

 We took our 1st Bob Ross CRI® Paint Class

 Or you could interpret this as: “I set low expectations for myself”.
 This is because I remember my lifelong attempts at painting an oil-on-canvas — they weren’t pretty.
 I fully expected my painting to look like something I produced as a 3 year old in preschool.